merely-useful/r-rse/appendices/for-instructors.md

 knowledge of the instructor and the learners.
 Field-specific and class context-dependent problems will more likely be remembered and learned than other problems.
-- In the final exercises, we provide a suggested package of being about weather summaries, as described above.
+- In the final exercises, we provide a suggested package about weather summaries, as described above.
 As the instructor, one way to tailor the first project assignment for your class is to modify this example to focus on weather from a local city, a specific time period, or different aspects of the weather